michaelrios2015/Hangman-Project-5/README.md

 This is the assignment the project was created for

-  Project 5     COSC 501/AIT 500  Fall 2013                        Professor: H. Zhou         Due: Nov/30/2013
+**COSC 501 at Towson University**

 Write a program that plays the game of HANGMAN(guessing a mystery word).
 Read a word to be guessed from a file into successive elements of the array WORD.
 The player must guess the letters belonging to WORD.
 A single guessing session should be terminated when either all letters have been guessed correctly (player wins) or a specified number of incorrect guesses have been made (computer wins).
 A run must consist of at least two sessions: one player wins and one computer wins.
 The player decides whether or not to start a new session.

 Hints:   Use an array  SOLUTION to keep track of the solution generated  so far.
 Initialize SOLUTION to a string of symbols "*".
 Each time a letter of WORD is guessed, replace the corresponding "*" in SOLUTION with that letter.
 For example, cin >> Guess; if (Guess == WORD[index]) {SOLUTION[index] = Guess}